vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 This is granted.
 Then Arjuna, purified, embraces the feet of the Lord and the latter says ‘learn’:

-tac chrutvā tvaritah. pārthah. śucir bh¯utvā samāhitah. |
+tac chrutvā tvaritah. pārthah. śucir bhūtvā samāhitah. |

 upasam. gr.hya viśveśam adhīs.veti ca so ’bravīt k 17 k